ashiqsultan/inbox_memory_ai/backend/README.md

 ```

 2. List the migrations using the following command:
-   This will list all the migrations in the /migrations directory.

 ```
+cd migrations

 yoyo list --database postgresql://postgres:postgres@postgres:5432/inbox_memory_db .
 ```
+This will list all the migrations in the /migrations directory.

 3. Apply the migrations using the following command: This will ask you to confirm before applying the migrations one by one.
 You need to answer with y or n for each migration.